Monumental Complex of the Albanian League of Prizren: History

-After the 50-es of 20th century, mass demolitions were made, in the name of road expansion, and the Lumbardh River was reshaped for “modernizing” the city.
+After the 1950s, mass demolitions were made, in the name of road expansion, and the Lumbardh River was reshaped for “modernizing” the city.
 From this complex, only a few preserved buildings remain, while some parts of the Medrese (School) were also destroyed.
 In 1968, due to the road construction, several buildings along the river were demolished, while the residential building of the Albanian League of Prizren was relocated for several meters west.
-Again, in 1976-’78, major interventions were made, thereby demolishing several buildings in the area of Memorial Complex of the Albanian Prizren League, with aim to reconstruct the Museum of the Prizren League, for its 100th Anniversary.
+Again, in 1976-’78, major interventions were made, thereby demolishing several buildings in the area of Memorial Complex of the Albanian Prizren League, with aim to reconstruct the Museum of the Prizren League, for its 100th anniversary.
 During the 1999 war, the League Building was entirely demolished due to fire, and was reconstructed by June 2000.

 Now, the Museum Complex of the Prizren League is made of three sectors: